Student Organization Policies & Resources

 Event catering

 Student organizations are able to order catering for events directly through Hamline Dining Services.
 To arrange a catering order, contact Nick Ortega at nortega01@hamline.edu.
-Off-campus food is also welcome at events, as long as your event space is outside of Anderson Center or you have an approved exception from Dining Services.
+Off-campus food is also welcome at events, as long as your event space is outside of Anderson Center or you have an approved exemption from Dining Services.

 Event promotion